openbmc/openbmc/upstream-layers/yocto-docs/documentation/contributor-guide/recipe-style-guide.rst

    No determination has been made yet, or patch has not yet been submitted to upstream.

-   Keep in mind that every patch submitted upstream reduces the maintainance burden in OpenEmbedded and Yocto Project in the long run, so this patch status should only be used in exceptional cases if there are genuine obstacles to submitting a patch upstream; the reason for that should be
+   Keep in mind that every patch submitted upstream reduces the maintenance burden in OpenEmbedded and Yocto Project in the long run, so this patch status should only be used in exceptional cases if there are genuine obstacles to submitting a patch upstream; the reason for that should be